Restaurant tips have gotten stingier, Square data shows - NewsBreak

 Data provided by Square and analyzed by Nexstar shows the percentage of tips at both quick-service and full-service restaurants has waned since peak pandemic.
 (Square is a digital payment company.
 When you pay for your meal or your coffee on an iPad or a smartphone, that’s often Square.)

 The data shows the median tip percentage jumped between February 2020 and April 2020 from 19.73% to 22.22% at quick-service restaurants.
-Tipping generously on takeout orders was touted as a way to show appreciation for frontline workers during those early months of the pandemic.Day of Caring Pancake Brunch to help homeless and hungry
+Tipping generously on takeout orders was touted as a way to show appreciation for frontline workers during those early months of the pandemic.How much should you tip on a takeout order?

 Tips at full-service restaurants – at least the ones that were able to stay open – also rose from 19.45% to 21.2%.